 Express is the most widely used web application framework for Node.js.
 However, Express was not designed with security in mind.
-Older versions of Express may be a serious security risk.
-You have to use only the up-to-date and maintained versions to ensure the security of applications.
+Older versions of Express may be a severe security risk, and you have to use only the up-to-date and maintained versions to ensure the security of applications.

 2. Cross-Site Scripting

 Cross-Site Scripting allows hackers to insert malicious client-side code into web pages viewed and accessed by other users.
-Data leakage can be caused by malicious client-side scripts.
+Malicious client-side scripts can cause data leakage.
 You can prevent XSS attacks on Node.js by using output encoding techniques or tools like Jade engine with built-in encoding frameworks.

 3. Cross-Site Forgery Requests (CSFR)